 - Saving money by spending a lot less money on better quality clothes that last longer.
-(And, bonus round: if you take very good care of them you could even sell them on when you’re done.)
+And bonus round: if you take very good care you could even sell them on when you’re done.

 - NOT contributing to the demand for unethically produced fast fashion.